Scouts of Greece: Program

 The Scouts of Greece program is based on the Scout method principles that children can more easily acquire skills through experience than through structured training.
-The young people plan their own progressive development by choosing from a great variety of programs and activities according to their needs and interests.
+The young people plan their own progressive development by choosing from a variety of programs and activities according to their needs and interests.
 It exists in all the big cities of Greece and most of the Greek islands and rural areas of the country.